The Basics of Painting and Embellishing

 In general, it works better to stitch on metal or bead embellishments rather than trying to glue them on.
 Shoes get a lot of wear, and they bend, which means they give glues a real workout.
 Also, many of the things I attach to shoes, like the little enamel plaque on the ballet slipper above, aren’t flat, so they pose an even greater challenge to glue.

-Instead, I stitch on embellishments like this using Fireline fishing line in white or soft black.
+Instead, I stitch on embellishments like this using Fireline fishing line in white or very dark gray.
 Unlike other kinds of fishing line, it can be tied in nice tight knots.
 I tie off the ends using two surgeon’s knots.

 I recommend using a leather needle to make it easy to penetrate the leather, plus a heavy-duty leather thimble and sometimes a pair of needle-nose pliers for pulling the needle through extra-thick leather.